Snow White Bristlenose Pleco (Ancistrus sp.), 15cm

 Mimicking the natural habitat of Ancistrus improves colour, feeding response, and confidence.
 Use smooth driftwood, shaded areas, and moderate water movement.
 Fish kept with wood, caves, and dim retreats usually settle faster and show more natural grazing behaviour than fish kept in bare tanks.

 A well-planned pleco tank setup is the difference between a fish that merely survives and one that develops full finnage, rich colour, and steady growth.
-The official care data gives an 80-litre minimum, so the Super Red Long Fin Bristlenose Pleco minimum tank size is 80 litres.
+The care data gives an 80-litre minimum, so the Super Red Long Fin Bristlenose Pleco minimum tank size is 80 litres.
 In practice, that works for a single specimen in a thoughtfully filtered aquarium, but a more comfortable Super Red Long Fin Bristlenose Pleco tank size for long-term care is 100-125 litres, especially if you want tank mates.
-Because this is a long-fin form, extra floor space and calm resting areas are more useful than simply adding height.
+Because this is a long-fin form, extra floor space and calm resting areas matter more than simply adding height.

+The ideal pleco temperature requirements for this fish are straightforward: keep it between 23 and 29°C. The recommended Super Red Long Fin Bristlenose Pleco water temperature sits comfortably in the tropical community range, with 24-27°C being especially practical for mixed tanks.
 Target pH 6.0-7.5 and hardness 2-15 dGH.
 These are forgiving pleco aquarium requirements, but stability matters more than chasing exact numbers.
 Sudden swings in pH or temperature stress plecs and can lead to poor feeding, faded colour, or disease outbreaks.

 Use a reliable filter that provides strong biological filtration and moderate circulation without blasting the fish off surfaces.
 Sponge filters work in breeding tanks, while external canisters or efficient internal filters suit display aquariums.
 Plecs produce waste, so under-filtering is a common mistake.
 In a planted setup, this species can be an excellent pleco for planted tank choice as long as oxygenation remains good and uneaten food does not collect under wood.

-For aquarists building a dedicated catfish setup, pairing this fish with robust filtration and wood-heavy decor gives much better results than relying on it as a “clean-up crew.”
+For a dedicated catfish setup, pairing this fish with robust filtration and wood-heavy decor gives much better results than relying on it as a “clean-up crew.”
 If you enjoy unusual Loricariidae, you can also compare its needs with specialist plecs like the L333 Maze Zebra Pleco - Hypancistrus, Blue Phantom Pleco - Hemiancistrus Sp., or L134 Leopard Frog Pleco - Peckoltia.

 Fine sand or smooth rounded gravel is best.
 Sharp gravel can damage the underside and delicate fin extensions of long-fin fish.
 Darker substrate also helps the red-orange body stand out.
 Keep decor stable, because plecs wedge themselves under wood and into caves.

 Driftwood is essential.
 Bristlenose plecs graze on the biofilm that forms on wood, and many keepers report better digestion and more natural behaviour when wood is always present.
 Add caves, coconut shelters, slate tunnels, and shaded corners.
 Hardy plants such as Anubias, Java fern, and Bolbitis usually work well.
-This fish is often chosen as a best catfish for freshwater aquarium communities because it combines utility with attractive behaviour and usually coexists well with rooted plants when fed correctly.
+This fish is often chosen as a best catfish for freshwater aquarium community member because it combines utility with attractive behaviour and usually coexists well with rooted plants when fed correctly.

 If you are comparing bristlenose strains, the Lemon Bristlenose Pleco - Ancistrus Sp. offers a lighter colour contrast, while the Long Fin Guama Bristlenose Pleco appeals to keepers who want another elegant long-fin form.